-The headteacher is responsible for:
+The Executive headteacher/Head of School is responsible for:

 - Identifying a senior member of staff from the leadership team to be the Designated Safeguarding Lead (DSL). - Identifying members of staff to act as the DSL in his/her absence to ensure there is always cover for the role. - Ensuring that the policies and procedures adopted by the Governing Board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.